toolsforteachers/slate/source/index.md

 ]
 ```

-This endpoint retrieves all available pedagogie
+This endpoint retrieves all available pedagogies

 ### HTTP Request